SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/localize-web-parts.md

     }
     ```

-    Because we will be querying data in SharePoint, we use SharePoint Http Client for the operations.
+    Because we'll be querying data in SharePoint, we use SharePoint Http Client for the operations.

 1. Add the following imports just above the **GreetingWebPart**.